-Shadow Minister for Employment Services and Workforce Participation
+Shadow Minister for Employment Services, Workforce Participation and Future of Work

 Ed is the Federal Member for Chifley, and describes himself as “Blacktown, through and through.”